tomcritchlow/tomcritchlow.github.io/about.md

 title: About Me
 ---

-Hi there, I’m currently helping businesses define and build digital marketing capabilities as an independent consultant.
-I’m also championing Brooklyn artists as co-founder of art startup [Fiercely Curious](http://www.fiercelycurious.com).
+Hi there, I'm based in Brooklyn, NY and currently do independent consulting work for media and technology companies.
+I also run the SEO MBA.
+I'm always happy to grab a coffee or a zoom!

 Get in touch: [tjcritchlow@gmail.com](mailto:tjcritchlow@gmail.com) / [@tomcritchlow](http://twitter.com/tomcritchlow)

+---

 <div class="ttu f4 newgreen tracked b pb3">Timeline</div>